Edge Delta HTTP Workflow Source

 Overview

-- Get a list, then fetch details for each item (fan-out patterns)
+- Get a list, then fetch details for each item — fan-out to a detail endpoint for every item in a list response

 | Use Case | Source |